-Nevertheless, let us know take a closer look at some of those other similarly related questions you may be having, including whether or not you should sleep with your engagement ring on, when you may want to take it off and how often you may want to consider cleaning it.
+Nevertheless, let us now take a closer look at some of those other similarly related questions you may be having, including whether or not you should sleep with your engagement ring on, when you may want to take it off, and how often you may want to consider cleaning it.

 Should You Wear Your Engagement Ring All The Time?